ExpressionEngine/ExpressionEngine-User-Guide/docs/advanced-usage/env-support.md

 ## MSM Example

-If your ExpressionEngine installation is hosting multiple sites, you can specify different values for MSM sites configuiration by using site short name as prefix.
+If your ExpressionEngine installation is hosting multiple sites, you can specify different values for MSM sites configuration by using site short name as prefix.

-Th site short name can be accessed in the code using `$GLOBALS['assign_to_config']['site_name']` variable.
+The site short name can be accessed in the code using `$GLOBALS['assign_to_config']['site_name']` variable.

 The below example demonstrates this approach, assuming you have 2 MSM sites with short names of `default_site` and `second_site`